Unleash/unleash/website/docs/reference/environments.md

 - Pre-production
 - Production

-Environments of type production show additional confirmation prompts when making changes that may affect users.
+Receiving metrics in a given environment type affects a feature's [lifecycle stage](/reference/feature-toggles#feature-flag-lifecycle).
+For example, receiving metrics in a production environment moves the feature flag to the [live](/reference/feature-toggles#live) stage.
+Production environments also display additional confirmation prompts for changes that may impact users.
 The default **production** environment is of type production.

 ## Activation strategies